Green-Phys/green-impurity/README.md

-# green-ed
+# green-impurity
-Wrapper for the Exact Diagonalization impurity solver.
+Wrapper for the impurity solver.

-In addition to running impurity solver it also perform bath fitting routine.
+In addition to running impurity solver it also perform bath fitting routine if needed.

 # Acknowledgements